xvvne/xvvne/README.md

 ###

-SRE Intern and student of computer science in engineering at AGH in Cracow.
+SRE Intern and CS student at AGH in Cracow.

 - 🔭 I’m currently working on improving my programing and administration skills as well as developing my portfolio.